MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

     }
     ```

-1. Replace the contents of the app's `templates/index.html` file with the following code, which replaces the `<strong>` element used in step 2 with a `<span>` that references the `message` style class.
+1. Replace the contents of the app's `templates/HelloDjangoApp/index.html` file with the following code, which replaces the `<strong>` element used in step 2 with a `<span>` that references the `message` style class.
 Using a style class in this way gives you much more flexibility in styling the element.
+(If you haven't moved `index.html` into a subfolder in `templates`, refer to [template namespacing](learn-django-in-visual-studio-step-02-create-an-app.md#template-namespacing) in step 2.)

     ```html
     <html>